-|Top 100 Things To Do In Sydney, Australia|
+|TOP 100 Things to do in Sydney, Australia|

-Please bookmark Sydney100 before you click anything Bookmark
+Please Bookmark The Top 100 before you click anything Bookmark

-Sydney Festival 2013
+Sydney Festival 2014

-What is the Sydney Festival?
+What's on at the Sydney Festival?

 You might think that, after all the Sydney New Year's celebrations and world famous fireworks, things might calm down a little bit in Sydney.
 Well, you'd be right, they do, but not for long.
-The Sydney Festival takes a hold of Sydney on 5th January and doesn't let go until the Australia Day long weekend.
+The Festival takes a hold of Sydney on 9th January and doesn't let go until the Australia Day long weekend.

-The Sydney Festival - The most popular cultural festival in Australia
+The most popular cultural festival in Australia

 The Sydney Festival draws in around a million people from far and wide making it the most popular cultural festival in Australia.
 Many top Australian and International artists will attempt to dazzle and mesmerize you with an array of high quality offerings of dance, theatre, music and visual art.